 If the exposure occurs over a period of time, the rash can become open and sore, or the skin can become hardened.
 Common areas include the feet, face, head and neck as well as the back, close to the base of the tail (usually causes by flea bite hypersensitivity) and flea treatments.

 Hives are generally a nuisance but not particularly dangerous, if your cat scratches for a period of time, the skin can become damaged, making it more vulnerable to bacterial infection.

-In severe allergic reactions, anaphylaxis occurs, which is a severe allergic reaction resulting in breathing difficulties, swelling around the eyes, mouth and neck, intense itching and rash along with difficulty breathing, vomiting, pale gums and collapse.
+Anaphylaxis is a life-threatening severe reaction to an allergen which causes breathing difficulties, swelling around the eyes, mouth, and neck, intense itching and rash along with difficulty breathing, vomiting, pale gums and collapse.
 This is a medical emergency, death can quickly occur.

 For a mild rash, Benadryl may be administered.
-This is a medication which blocks the effects of histamine, which is a compound the cells release in response to an allergen, which causes allergy symptoms.
-Benadryl dosage is as follows:
+This is a medication which blocks the effects of histamine.